This article is the eleventh in a series of biographies about members of the 32nd Station Hospital (and the last of four about the unit’s nurses).

 Mary Wood was born and raised in Alexandria Bay, New York.
 She attended nursing school at Crouse Hospital in Syracuse, New York.
 She joined the U.S. Army on July 8, 1942.
 Her first assignment was Fort DuPont in Delaware, until November 1942; she likely served there with Dorothy Mowbray and Marie Thielemann.

-According to a summary of her papers provided by Wood’s son, she joined the 32nd Station Hospital at Camp Kilmer, New Jersey (presumably in December 1942, but she was definitely a member of the unit when it shipped out in January 1943).
+She subsequently served at Fort Dix, New Jersey prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
 She transferred to the 21st General Hospital in Sidi Bou Hanifia (near Oran, Algeria) during the summer of 1943.

 Wood returned to the continental United States in November 1943.
 She served at Fort Dix, New Jersey before being assigned to the 131st Evacuation Hospital in the fall of 1944.
 That unit arrived in France on March 20, 1945.
 She served with the 131st Evacuation Hospital during its operations in Germany and Austria.
 At the end of the war, she treated victims of the Mauthausen concentration camp in Austria.
 Based on what his mother wrote about her experiences, Wood’s son told to me: